ocean-eddy-cpt/gcm-filters/docs/theory.rst

 .. math:: \bar{f} = \int G(x - x')f(x') dx'

 where :math:`f` is the function being filtered, :math:`G` is the filter kernel, and :math:`x'` is a dummy integration variable.
+(We note, however, that our filter is not *exactly* the same as a convolution filter.
+So our filter with a Gaussian target does not exactly produce the same results as a convolution against a Gaussian kernel on the sphere.)

 This package currently has two filter shapes: ``GAUSSIAN`` and ``TAPER``.

 .. ipython:: python